opendaylight/docs/docs/release-notes/projects/daexim.rst

 Standards
 =========

-* List of standrads implemented and to what extent
+* List of standards implemented and to what extent

   * None

 Release Mechanics
 =================

-* `Link to release plan <https://wiki.opendaylight.org/view/Daexim:Nitrogen:Release_Plan>`
 * Describe any major shifts in release schedule from the release plan

   * None